mobxjs/mobx/docs/refguide/computed-options.md

 Usually `computed` behaves the way you want it to out of the box, but it's possible to customize its behavior by passing in an `options` argument:

--   `name`: String, the debug name used in spy and the MobX devtools
+-   `name`: String, the debug name used in spy and the [MobX developer tools](https://github.com/mobxjs/mobx-devtools).
 -   `context`: The `this` that should be used in the provided expression
 -   `get`: override the getter for the computed property.
 -   `set`: The setter function to be used.
 Without setter it is not possible to assign new values to a computed value.
 If the options argument passed to `computed` is a function, this is assumed to be a setter.